Why It’s Time to Think About What You Share Online

 How Oversharing Puts You at Risk

-• Identity Theft: Sharing personal details like your full name, birth date, and address can enable identity theft.
-Criminals can piece together this information to access your accounts or commit fraud in your name.
+Posting your full name, birth date, or address gives fraudsters the puzzle pieces they need to impersonate you—opening accounts, maxing out cards, or filing fake tax returns in your name.
 The Federal Trade Commission (FTC) reported a staggering 1.4 million cases of identity theft in the U.S. in 2021 (FTC Consumer Sentinel Network Data Book 2021).

-• Physical Safety Risks: Sharing your location in real-time or posting about your daily routines can endanger your physical safety.
-Burglars and other criminals can use this information to target your home or track your movements.
+Live-checking your location or sharing daily routines can tip off burglars or stalkers exactly when your front door is unlocked—or when you’re off the grid.
 A 2017 study by SafeWise revealed that 60% of burglars use social media to identify potential targets (Home Security Statistics).

 The Types of Information You Should Keep for Yourself